 We use a water modelling programme developed by NIWA, and utilising climate, population and water use data, to assess future water demand scenarios.
 These inputs are reviewed and updated at regular intervals, as modelling capabilities develop, population projections change and water use trends emerge.

 The Regional Council has been planning ahead for more water storage to meet growth projections for several years.
-The current upgrade work on the storage lakes at Te Marua includes increasing their capacity by 13% (about 400 million litres) as well as earthquake strengthening.
+The recent upgrade work on the storage lakes at Te Marua included increasing their capacity by 13% (about 400 million litres) as well as earthquake strengthening.
 We are also negotiating the purchase of farm land at Kaitoke that could accommodate up to three extra storage lakes (of varying sizes and costs), with a combined volume of roughly 8,000 million litres.

 So, we are preparing to build more water infrastructure when and if that is needed, in order to deliver on our agreed security of water supply design standard.
 However, if the community is prepared to offset population growth with reliable water use reduction, then it will get good value from the existing water supply infrastructure for longer.

 We have identified two potential water storage options: a dam on the Whakatikei River or new water storage lake/s at Kaitoke.

 In 2010, GWRC began an investigation into a potential water storage lake site at Kaitoke.
 These investigations were completed in mid-2011 and found:

 Since August 2011, GWRC has identified that land to the east of the original investigation site could also provide additional storage in the form of two smaller water storage lakes.
 The Regional Council is currently negotiating with AgResearch Ltd (the owners of the land) to purchase this land.
 A feasibility study on this site is underway.